BBVA/kapow/examples/advanced/01_DocumentConverter/README.md

 ## How to consume it

-Visit http://localhost:8080/ from your web browser.
+1. Visit http://localhost:8080/ from your web browser.
+1. Select and input format.
+E.g. Markdown
+1. Select and output format.
+E.g. HTML
+1. Select a file from your disk.
+E.g. README.md
+1. Press "Convert!"
+1. Enjoy!